 Home Visits: All participants are expected to fully cooperate with Law Enforcement requests during at-home visits.
-These visits will occur during all phases.
+These visits will occur throughout participation in DUI Court.
 During these visits you may be asked to provide a breath sample for alcohol.
 Additionally, you may not have alcohol, drugs or non-prescribed medications in your residence or vehicle.
 Sanctions may be imposed for violations, including not cooperating with any requests to enter and search your premises or vehicle for prohibited substances.
 Law enforcement provides information about your progress and your behavior outside of the court room.
 Refusal to consent to a search may lead to the issuance of a Search Warrant, with sufficient probable cause.
 Officers assist the court by enforcing DUI Court Bench Warrants.
 Their professional observations, opinions and written reports as experienced community policing officers play an important role in determining how well you are doing in the program.

-Employment in retail alcohol sales and service industry:
+Employment in retail alcohol and marijuana sales and service industry:

-Program participants shall not enter nor frequent bars or any other business whose primary purpose in sales is alcoholic beverages; however, employment in restaurants and bars may be permitted, provided it is approved by the court and participant maintains sobriety and program compliance.
+Program participants shall not enter nor frequent bars or any other business whose primary purpose in sales is alcoholic beverages; however, employment in restaurants and bars, may be permitted, provided it is approved by the court and participant maintains sobriety and program compliance.
+However, continued employment in marijuana dispensaries is not permitted.
 Failure to maintain sobriety and program compliance will result in a court ordered removal from the work site.